NPC2team/NPC2-WRO2025/README.md

 We cut the sides of the chassis so we could add a mechanism that makes possible that the 2 backwheels only use 1 DC motor.

-Photo of the parts that were about top be cut off:
+Photo of the parts that were about to be cut off:
 ![hola](https://github.com/user-attachments/assets/2bcc6786-80e5-4b6b-9bda-23d1080794a0)

-Photo after the proccess of the car´s adaptatio:
+Photo after the proccess of the car´s adaptation:
 ![Car after adaptation](https://github.com/user-attachments/assets/67911118-9095-4905-9a5a-4999bb856103)